Antennas, Antenna Cables, Wireless Products: Technical Articles

 1. Noise Reduction Techniques

-• Spectral Subtraction: This method involves estimating the noise spectrum and subtracting it from the signal spectrum.
-It is commonly used to clean up audio signals but can be adapted for use in signal processing for data communications to reduce background noise.
+• Spectral Subtraction: This method involves estimating and subtracting the noise spectrum from the signal spectrum.
+It is commonly used to clean up audio signals but can be adapted for signal processing for data communications to reduce background noise.

 2. Interference Cancellation